vkuzel/Quantum-Leap-Gradle-Plugin/README.md

 ### Configuration

-The plugin uses new Gradle [plugins DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) to avoid some problems connected to a Kotlin build scripts and an old way of apply plugins.
+The plugin uses new Gradle [plugins DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) to avoid some problems connected to a Kotlin build scripts, and an old way of apply plugins.

 1. Add the plugin repository to your project's `settings.gradle.kts` file.